writethedocs/www/docs/conf/portland/2018/news/welcome.rst

 Conclusion
 ----------

-We hope you will join us in Portland for the fifth annual Write the Docs North America.
+We hope you will join us in Portland for the sixth annual Write the Docs Portland.
 Whether as a speaker or attendee, you can bet it will be another delightful year.